uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 #### API > FAQ

 We should introduce 3 ways of consuming the API:
-1. (relaxed) check errors after call
+1. (relaxed) check errors post-mortem
 2. (stricter) check the method existence via introspection
-3. (strictest) check the method existence via introspection and exact product flavor/version
+3. (strictest) check the method existence via introspection and check exact product flavor/version

 This should give the users the possibility of choosing the balance between the total correctness and ease of writing the script.